fr-wentianqi/fr-frontend-guideline/fundamentals.md

 - Application
   - Backend API (Model)
   - SPA
-    - View Model ()
+    - View Model (State)
     - View (UI Component)

 ## View Model
-View model is the model consumed by `View`, it's usually not identical with the backend model, it adds or removes some fields for UI purpose, like if the dialog is shown or not, is the page is loading or not. `View` reflects the latest state of `View Model`, in other words, `View` is driven by `View Model`.
+View model is the model consumed by `View`, it's usually not identical with the backend model, it adds or removes some fields for UI purpose, like if the dialog is shown or not, if the page is loading or not. `View` reflects the latest state of `View Model`, in other words, `View` is driven by `View Model` (or `State`).
 Take below code snippet as an example.
 - Model
 ```js
 // User table, defined in backend reflecting how data looks like